THE USA LOUSADAS AND THE BARUCH LOUSADAS

 The above chart proposes a scheme for linking contributed genealogies of the USA Lousadas to the earliest known USA Lousadas (see note 1), and thence to the other Baruch Lousadas.
 Echoing our linking of the Surinam and Curacao Baruch Lousadas to those of Barbados, London and Amsterdam - we again look back to Portugal and the 1590 and 1658 trials by the Coimbra Inquisition of Amador de Lousada and members of his family.
 In particular Amador's grandson Henrique had 7 children - 5 boys and 2 girls - and it is in his family that we look to locate Abraham #435 and Jacob #740.
 Our working hypothesis (for the reasons we give in note 2 below) is that they were the oldest and youngest sons of Henrique.

 We know something of the way the first Baruch Lousadas left Iberia.
 They reached Livorno in 1640, Amsterdam in 1645, Rouen by 1649 and London in 1660 and their international links have been studied - for such international links were essential (see note 5 below).
-How Abraham #435 and Jacob #740 in the 1690s were able to make their escape to London is unknown (see note 6 below), but in London it is possible that Jacob #740 learnt of Daniel's Boston New England presence from London community leader Moses #46, as Moses did not die until 1699 - after the arrival in London of Abraham #435 and Jacob #740.
+But Abraham #435 and Jacob #740 in the 1690s probably made their escape to London by packet boat from Corunna in Galicia (see note 6 below); then in London it is possible that Jacob #740 learnt of Daniel's Boston New England presence from London community leader Moses #46, as Moses did not die until 1699 - after the arrival in London of Abraham #435 and Jacob #740.
 Thus Moses and Daniel may have had an influence on Jacob #740 being attracted to the 13 colonies.
 Of course, by 1698 Daniel had probably left Boston, for the Jewish presence there was not permanent, but whether he left descendants is unknown and likewise any direct connection with Jacob #740.
 Jacob #740 left London for New York after 1707 (see note 13 below).

 In examining the USA data, we found that there were a number of widely-propagated errors and difficulties, particularly concerning Aaron #1226 (see note 4 below).
 We conclude that the 2 sons of Jacob #740 cannot have accounted for all the local Lousadas (see also note 8 below).
 The chart above includes members of the Michael and Myers families whose role in linking the Leuzarders and Luzarders with the Midwest Lousadas (see note 7 below) is being explored.
 The data allows many inferences to be drawn (see notes 3 and 9 below) and these are shown in the chart.
 We have of course resorted to DNA technology to reduce the uncertainties (see here and also note 10 below).